ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### The Accepted Claims Set

-At the end of the Evidence collection process evidence has been converted into a format suitable for appraisal.
+At the end of the Evidence collection process Evidence has been converted into a format suitable for appraisal.
 To this end, this document describes an `accepted-claims-set` format and the algorithms used to compare it against CoMID Reference Values.

 ~~~ cddl
 {::include cddl/accepted-claims-set.cddl}
 ~~~

-Verifiers are not required to use this as their internal state, but for the purposes of this document a sample Verifier is discussed which uses this format.
+Verifiers are not required to use this as their internal state, for the purposes of this document a sample Verifier is discussed which uses this format.

+The Accepted Claims Set (ACS) contains the actual state of Target Environments (TEs).
+The `state-triples` field contains Evidence (from Attesters) and Endorsements (e.g. from `endorsed-triple-record`).

-The Accepted Claims Set will be matched against CoMID Reference Values, as per the appraisal policy of the Verifier.
+CoMID Reference Values will be matched against the Accepted Claims Set, as per the appraisal policy of the Verifier.
 This document describes an example evidence structure which can be easily matched against these Reference Values.

-Each set of evidence contains an `environment-map` providing a namespace, and a non empty `measurement-values-map`.

-Each entry in the `measurement-values-map` is a separate piece of evidence describing a measurement associated with the environment identified in the `environment-map`.

-An Attester can provide multiple `environment-map`s each containing a `measurement-values-map` with one entry;  a single `environment-map` containing multiple entries in its `measurement-values-map`; or a combination of these approaches.
+Each entry within `state-triples` uses the syntax of `endorsed-triple-record`.
+When an `endorsed-triple-record` appears within `state-triples` it indicates that the authority named by `measurement-map`/`authorized-by` asserts that the actual state of one or more Claims within the Target Environment, as identified by `environment-map`, have the measurement values in `measurement-map`/`mval`.

+In `authorized-by`, authority is represented by cryptographic keys.
+Authority is asserted by digitally signing a Claim using the key.
+Hence, Claims are added to the ACS under the authority of a key.

+Each Claim is encoded as an Environment Measurement Tuple (a contraction of `environment-map`, `measurement-map` tuple).
+The `environment-map` and a key within `measurement-values-map` encode the name of the Claim.
+The value matching that key within `measurement-values-map` is the actual state of the Claim.

+This specification does not assign special meanings to any Claim name, it only specifies rules for determining when two Claim names are the same.

+If two Claims have the same `environment-map` encoding then this does not trigger special encoding in the Verifier.
+The Verifier follows instructions in the CoRIM file which tell it how claims are related.

-If evidence from different sources has the same `environment-map` then the `measurement-values-map`s are merged.
+If Evidence or Endorsements from different sources has the same `environment-map` and `authorized-by` then the `measurement-values-map`s are merged.

+The ACS must maintain the authority information for each EMT.
+There can be multiple entries in `state-triples` which have the same `environment-map` and a different `authorized-by` field (see {{sec-authorized-by}}).

 If the merged measurement-value-map contains duplicate codepoints and the measurement values are equivalent, then duplicate claims SHOULD be omitted.